pmcgrath/netcore-k8s-demo/readme.md

 ./test/webapi.test/webapi.test.csproj
 ./test/webapi.test/UnitTest1.cs

-# Restore so all referenced packages are available locally for building
+# Restore so all referenced packages are available locally for building - Seems to be redundant since 2.0 - but may need if pulling from a remote
 dotnet restore
 ```